Six Button Control Pad (Mega Drive)

 There are two main types of Six Button Control Pad, a smaller model originally intended for Japan, and a larger one intended for the west.
 The differences in size are due to a perception that the Japanese and people living in similar Asian countries have genetically smaller hands - it is an idea that passed through to the Sega Saturn and even to the Xbox before the realisation it might have been easier to produce one single pad for all regions.
 Indeed the larger variant was phased out by the end of the decade to cut costs and the Japanese variant would replace it worldwide.

-Some games do not function with the six button controller.
-To fix this situation, Sega added a "mode" button on the top right of the controller.
+Some games do not function with the Six Button Control Pad.
+To fix this situation, Sega added a MODE button on the top right of the controller.
 If held while the system is booting, the controller will revert back to a three button pad.
-Many six button games make use of the mode button within play, bringing the total number of buttons to eight (plus a D-Pad).
-The Super Nintendo also has eight buttons, meaning porting games between the two consoles was made much easier.
+Many six button games make use of the MODE button within play, bringing the total number of buttons to eight (plus the D-Pad).
+Since the Super NES controller also has eight buttons, this made developing multiplatform games for both consoles easier.

 The full controller state is read in 8 cycles: